 “Oh, what a shame,” Aunt June says with no remorse whatsoever.

-We join hands to say grace, my grandfather’s lazy drawl filling the spaces between us.
+We join hands to say grace, my grandfather’s lazy drawl filling the spaces between us like butter in the pores of a dinner roll.
 The little cousins giggle when they open their eyes and see each other across the table also not following the prayer as they should be.
-My grandfather smiles indulgently, but Aunt Nancy shakes her head in disapproval at her nieces and nephews.
+My grandfather pauses and smiles indulgently and presses a benign finger to his lips while Aunt Nancy frowns and shakes her head at her nieces and nephews.

 “I’d be glad to,” my grandmother replies with a smile.
-Whether the smile is from pride or because she knows that great Aunt Carol can’t cook her way out of a paper bag is unclear.
+Whether the smile is from pride or because she knows that great-Aunt Carol can’t cook her way out of a brown paper bag is unclear.

 As the meal winds down, we retreat into the den to sleepily watch the Cowboys and then the Longhorns lose yet again.
 If there’s one thing that we can agree on, it’s that the Cowboys are going to have to start running the ball if we’re going to get anywhere this season.

 By the time family members begin to take their leave, at least four aunts are ready to scream after an entire day of insults hidden under four layers of indirect.
-They wouldn’t dare though, images must be maintained.
+They wouldn’t dare though, composure must be maintained.
+Each will be a martyr in her own story of today.
 Hugs are exchanged and lipstick marks from smacky kisses are left on every sleepy child’s cheek.
-Christmas is coming soon, but if we’re going to pretend to be happy like we did today, we’re going to need some time apart first.